mtdmo/mm_projects/README.md

 # mm_projects
-Repo of my projects in USCD micromasters
+Repo of my projects in UCSD micromasters
+Details about the UCSD micromaster can be found here. https://micromasters.ucsd.edu/